-Becoming a manager can be an exciting stage of your career.
+Moving into a management role is a career goal for many.
 As well as better compensation, it can offer opportunities to develop new skills, mentor younger professionals and explore exciting projects.
 Management jobs can involve managing people, projects, money or all three.
 As managers typically perform both supervisory and leadership roles, becoming a manager takes planning and preparation.
 In this article, we talk you through 6 steps to help you get there.

 Step One: Research

-Before applying for a managerial position, we recommend you do some research and preparation.
-Find out what managerial roles exist in your industry and specialisation.
+Before applying for a managerial position do some research and preparation.
+Find out what managerial roles exist in your industry and specialism.
 Find out what essential skills are required and what the typical salary ranges are.
 This will ensure you are well informed about what to expect and what employers look for in a manager.

 Some methods you could use in your research include: